-Richard Kappel writing at a table with two collaborators
+Richard Kappel writing at a table with collaborators

 Richard Kappel speaking on stage